 Poinsettias are a beautiful, flowering, red holiday plant.
 They are also fatally toxic to cats when ingested.
 Tinsel, used to make a Christmas tree glisten, can also wreck havoc on your cat’s intestinal system, obstructing circulation and blocking intestines.
 If your cat likes the bright, shiny things you use to brighten up a holiday space, be sure to keep them out of your cat’s reach.
 To be safe, opt for a cat safe plant instead of a Poinsettia.

 Space Heaters are amazing at keeping those drafty rooms warm, but they are also a fire hazard.
 Every year, numerous house fires are started by pets knocking them down.
 If you choose to use a space heater, opt for one that shuts off when it is tipped over.

 Hypothermia and Frostbite

-While outdoor cats are often resourceful, they are still no match to the dead of winter.
+While outdoor cats are often resourceful, they still have trouble in the dead of winter.
 If your cat is older, has a leaner build, or has a thinner coat, they will be more susceptible to frostbite and hypothermia than other cats.
-Frostbite can quickly affect your cat, getting at his nose, ears, and toes – places where his skin in thinnest.
+Frostbite can quickly affect your cat, getting at their nose, ears, and toes–places where skin is thinnest.
 Your cat may be angry at you for taking away their freedom and keeping them inside during the brutally cold days, but you will be saving their life by doing so.